ti-cortex-m4/demo-java-completablefuture/doc/article.md

 *   it’s impossible to combine the results of two tasks in a non-blocking way
 *   it’s impossible to manually complete a task either with a result or with an exception

 To change this, in Java 8 were added (and in Java 9 and Java 12 were updated) the `CompletionStage` interface and its base implementation the `CompletableFuture` class.
-These classes allow building effective multi-step tasks of a single result - not only in simple linear sequences of task steps but also when the task steps form dependencies as complicated as directed acyclic graphs.
+These classes allow building effective multi-step computations of a single result - not only in simple linear sequences of steps but also when steps form dependencies as complicated as directed acyclic graphs.

 ## Futures and promises

-The concept of a _future/promise_ exists in many programming languages (JavaScript: `Promise`; Java: `Future`, `CompletionStage`, `CompletableFuture`, Google Guava [ListenableFuture](https://github.com/google/guava/wiki/ListenableFutureExplained); Scala: `scala.concurrent.Future`) that allows writing asynchronous code that still has a _fluent interface_ as synchronous code.
+The concept of a _future/promise_ exists in many programming languages (JavaScript: `Promise`; Java: `java.util.concurrent.Future`, `java.util.concurrent.CompletionStage`, `java.util.concurrent.CompletableFuture`, Google Guava `com.google.common.util.concurrent.ListenableFuture`; Scala: `scala.concurrent.Future`) that allows writing asynchronous code that still has a _fluent interface_ as synchronous code.

 A _future/promise_ represents the eventual result of an asynchronous operation.
 A _future/promise_ can be in two states: incompleted and completed, and completion can be performed either with a result to indicate success, or with an exception to indicate failure.

-In a broader sense, the terms _future_ and _promise_ are used interchangeably, as a placeholder for a parallel-running task that hasn't been completed yet but is expected in the future.
+>In a broader sense, the terms _future_ and _promise_ are used interchangeably, as a placeholder for a parallel-running task that hasn't been completed yet but is expected in the future.

-In a narrower sense, a _future_ is a read-only placeholder view of a result (that is yet unavailable), while a _promise_ is a writable, single-assignment object that sets the value of the _future_.
+>In a narrower sense, a _future_ is a read-only placeholder view of a result (that is yet unavailable), while a _promise_ is a writable, single-assignment object that sets the value of the _future_.

 The following workflow example can help you to understand the idea of future/promise.
 A consumer sends a long-running task to a producer to be executed asynchronously.
 The producer creates a promise when it starts that task and sends a future to a consumer.
 The consumer receives the future that isn’t completed yet and waits for its completion.
 During waiting, the consumer isn’t blocked and can execute other tasks.
 When the producer completes the task, it fulfills the promise and thereby provides the future's value.
 Essentially the promise represents the producing end of the future/promise relationship, while the future represents the consuming end.
 This explains why promises are single write-only and futures are multiple read-only.